Hierarchy

 Holacracy

-Holacracyis a self-management practice that distributes authority throughout all layers of an organization.
+Holacracy is a self-management practice that distributes authority throughout all layers of an organization.
 Instead of a traditional hierarchy, it uses a set of rules and procedures.
 These are collected in a ‘constitution’.
 The power lies within roles, not individuals, promoting decision-making at all levels.
-It’s a flexible framework, providing building blocks to structure an organization.
+This framework empowers teams to make decisions autonomously, fostering flexibility and innovation.

 NER (New Style of Relationships)